-LAGOS, Nigeria â€“ The main West African nation.in the oil-rich Niger Delta called off its cease-fire with the government Saturday morning, dealing a potential death blow to a presidential amnesty program aimed at ending violence that has crippled production in the
+LAGOS, Nigeria â€“ The main militant group in the oil-rich Niger Delta called off its cease-fire with the government Saturday morning, dealing a potential death blow to a presidential amnesty program aimed at ending violence that has crippled production in the West African nation.

 The Movement for the Emancipation of the Niger Delta issued a statement saying it would no longer abide by the unconditional Oct.
 25 cease-fire President Umaru Yar’Adua had negotiated with the group.
 The militants warned oil producers with pipelines and personnel working in the creeks and swamps of the Delta that it would wage an “an all-out onslaught” against them.

 The MEND “warns all oil companies to halt operations as any operational installation attacked will be burnt to the ground,” the statement read.
 “Oil companies are responsible for the safety and welfare of their workers and will bear the guilt should any harm come upon their staff in the event of an attack.”